HristoAchkov/CarLeasingCalculator/README.md

 Then I created the Javascript file, retrieved all my values first, using const, because they are initialized once and should not be reassigned.
 Then, I added the the event listeners so the calculator can dynamically change the values and trigger validation functions.
 Added the validations next and the update functions, as well.
 Finished it off by adding the calculation functions.

-Had a bit of trouble with the calculation, because I didn't exactly understand how to get the result shown in the input values.
+Calculation was the hardest for me, because I didn't exactly understand how to get the result shown in the input values.
 Thankfully, I got it in the end.
 Tested with a few custom inputs as well.

 Then I made the application responsive for mobile, by adding some CSS adjustments for smaller screens, tested it and finished it.